 Money orders are a solid form of payment that is accepted just about anywhere.
-Do not get them confused with a cashier’s check, which is only obtainable from your bank.
+Don’t get them confused with a cashier’s check, which is only obtainable from your bank.
 You can get a money order from the post office, a bank, Western Union, and grocery store.

 Finding the right place for your money order purchase depends on the amount you are willing to pay, where you need to send it, and when the money order needs to reach its destination.

 Money order fees from banks

 Money orders are waived by some banks if you have a special account.
-Wells Fargo waives money orders if you have a preferred checking or Wells Fargo At Work Checking Account.
+For instance, Wells Fargo waives money orders if you have a preferred checking or Wells Fargo At Work Checking Account.
 Chase will waive the fee if you have a premiere or private account with the bank.
 U.S. Bank waives the fee for those that have a platinum checking account.

 Western Union fees

 Just like with banks, Western Union does not provide a set amount for a money order.
 A representative explained the rate varies by location.
-However, in general, these fees could range anywhere from $0.50 to $1.50 and more.
-International money orders are available, but verify with the financial institution where the funds will be deposited to ensure the transaction can be completed.
+However, in general, these fees could range anywhere from 50 cents to $1.50 and more.
+International money orders are available, but it is suggested to verify with the financial institution where the funds will be deposited, in order to ensure the transaction can be completed.

-- Location 1: $0.50 fee for money orders between $0.01-$500.00, and $1.00 fee for money orders between $500.01-$1,000.00
+- Location A: 55-cent fee for money orders between a penny and $500, and $1 fee for money orders between $500.01-$1,000

-- Location 2: $0.69 fee for money orders between $0.01-$500.00, and $0.89 fee for money orders between $500.01-$1,000.00
+- Location B: 80-cent fee for money orders between a penny and $500, and $1 fee for money orders between $500.01-$1,000

-- Location 3: $0.75 fee for money orders between $0.01-$299.99, and $1.00 fee for money orders between $300.00-$1,000.00
+- Location C: 75-cent fee for money orders between a penny and $299.99, and $1 fee for money orders between $300-$1,000

-The major benefit of obtaining money orders from Western Union.
-Western Union also allows customers to deposit money orders in order to withdraw cash.
+You don’t need an account to get a money order from Western Union.
+Western Union also allows customers to deposit money orders to withdraw cash.
 Most banks require that you have an account with them to get a money order.
 An additional upside is that Western Unions in your area are usually open every day, including weekends, whereas most banks and the post office are closed on Sundays.